Ngọc Bích Ngân

 Nguyễn Ngọc Bích Ngân (born 16 September 1973 in Mỹ Tho) is a Vietnamese-Canadian singer, songwriter, artist and writer.
 Beside being a performer, Ngoc Bich Ngan is also a writer and essayist at many Vietnamese national newspapers such as Thoi Bao Tap Chi Ca Dao, Thoi Moi media and many more.
 She was baptized a Catholic and has the Christian name Martha, St. Therese of the Infant Jesus.

 Early life

-Born as the sixth and last child to her father Phan-Xi-Cô Nguyễn Trọng Nghĩa and her mother Maria Nguyễn Thị Triêm, Ngoc Bich Ngan came to Canada with family in 1979.
+Born as the sixth and last child to her father Phan-Xi-Cô Nguyễn Trọng Nghĩa and her mother Maria Nguyễn Thị Triêm, Ngoc Bich Ngan came to Canada with her family in 1979.
 In 1981, she won the First Award of Golden Voice organized at Theatre 'Le Plateau' in Montreal, by the Montreal Chapter of the Vietnamese Canadian Association for young people under 14 years old.
 In her childhood education, Ngoc Bich Ngan studied and graduated from Montreal's private schools College Marie de France and Couvent Pensionnat du St. Nom de Marie.
 European and Religious inspiration & passions of the culture and education of these 'lycées' have appeared in Ngoc Bich Ngan’s soul and heart through her lyrics, her songs, her writings and her life.